Portfolio

 Kesmalea Therapeutics

 Kesmalea is a small molecule drug discovery company established with the aim of creating a new generation of oral drugs addressing diseases through modulating protein homeostasis.
-Syncona led a £20 million Series A financing in the company in 2022, committing £16 million alongside Oxford Science Enterprises.
+Syncona led a £25 million Series A financing in the company in 2022, committing £20 million alongside Oxford Science Enterprises.
+An additional £5.0 million was raised in 2023 with Syncona committing £4.0 million.

 Focus